python-diamond/Diamond/docs/handlers/TSDBHandler.md

 trivial operation, while manipulating millions of data point for very fine grained, real-time monitoring.

-The handler per default adds a tag 'hostname' with the hostname where the collection took place.
-You can add as many as you like via the configuration.
-The 'tags' config element allows for both comma-separated or space separated key value pairs.
+The system per default adds a tag 'hostname' with the hostname where the collection took place.
+You can add as many as you like.
+The 'tags' config element allows space separated key value pairs.

+Example :
+tags = environment=test datacenter=north

 The collectors specify the metrics with a single axis of navigation and often include aggregation counters that OpenTSDB could calculate directly.
 The openTSDB